-One of the best ways to increase your leadership skills is to get your hands on a really good book.
-After all, leaders are readers.
+One of the best ways to improve your leadership skills is to get your hands on a really good book.
+After all, leaders are readers!

 Thanks For The Feedback: The Science and Art of Receiving Feedback Well

 We swim in an ocean of feedback.
-Bosses, colleagues, customers—but also family, friends, and in-laws—they all have “suggestions” for our performance, parenting, or appearance.
+Bosses, colleagues, customers—plus family, friends, and in-laws—they all have “suggestions” for our performance, parenting, or appearance.

-We know that feedback is essential for healthy relationships and professional development—but we dread it and often dismiss it.
+We know feedback is essential for healthy relationships and professional development, but we dread it and often dismiss it.

-Coauthors of the international bestseller Difficult Conversations, Stone and Heen have spent the last ten years working with businesses, nonprofits, governments, and families to determine what helps us learn and what gets in our way.
+Coauthors of the international bestseller Difficult Conversations, Stone and Heen spent ten years working with businesses, nonprofits, governments, and families to determine what helps us learn and what gets in our way.

 With humour and clarity, they blend the latest insights from neuroscience and psychology with practical, hard-headed advice.